flyingsparx/CENode-explorer/README.md

 $ docker run -p 8080:3000 flyingsparx/cenode-exolorer
 ```

-This command will pull our pre-built `cenode-explorer` image from the Docker hub and run it.
+This command will pull our pre-built `cenode-explorer` image from the Docker hub and run a container from it.
 The first time you run it will take longer as the base images will need to be downloaded and extracted to your local machine.

 The `-p` flag tells Docker to map the application port within Docker (3000) onto port 8080 on the host machine, meaning you can now navigate to [localhost:8080](http://localhost:8080) (or whichever host/port combo is appropriate for your use) to view the app.

 This particular point poses a problem, since although we know the default port number of the CENode Explorer app itself (3000), we don't know which ports subsequent CENode instances will be available at yet (since they haven't been launched).

-Therefore, you may need to map additional ports in order to launch and access CENode instances over HTTP:
+Therefore, you may need to map additional ports in your container in order to launch and access CENode instances over HTTP:

 ```bash
 $ docker run -p 8080:3000 -p 2222:2222 -p 3333:3333 flyingsparx/cenode-explorer